-In spite of the small size of the territory, the secular history and the mixture of cultures that have always characterized Macau offers its residents and visitors the opportunity to feel this symbiosis in several places.
+In spite of the small size of the territory, the secular history, and the mixture of cultures that have always characterized Macau offers its residents and visitors the opportunity to feel this symbiosis in several places.
 In this section we look for neighborhoods or streets that can provide that feeling, focusing on the architecture that can be found.
 In this first visit to the parish of São Lourenço, we start in the Inner Harbor area.

 Largo do Pagode da Barra – Old Pier Bridge

-Continuing our way, now by Rua da Barra we can see the Mandarin’s House on the left.
+Continuing our way, now by Rua da Barra, we can see the Mandarin’s House on the left.
 We refer to the description that can be found on the Cultural Affairs Bureau website: “The Mandarin’s House has the characteristics of traditional Guangdong residences.
 Yet, it also features a fusion of architectural influences from Western cultures, making it a unique product of Chinese and Western cultural interchange.”

-We finish our first tour at Rua do Padre Antonio, just after Rua da Barra where we find one of the oldest Catholic churches in the city, St. Lawrence’s Church, built in wood by the Jesuits in 1560.
-Its structure was later replaced by “mud” walls in 1618, and reconstruction using stone was finally done at the beginning of the 19th century.
+We finish our São Lourenço tour at Rua do Padre António, just after Rua da Barra, where one of the oldest Catholic churches in the city is located: St. Lawrence’s Church.
+Built in wood by the Jesuits in 1560, its structure was later replaced by “mud” walls in 1618, and reconstruction using stone was finally done at the beginning of the 19th century.

 The church has the shape of a Latin cross–the decoration and interior design composed of vitrals (windows made of stained glass), ornamental columns, a painted wood ceiling, and elegant chandeliers.
 It’s still operating, organizing daily masses in various languages, including English and Tagalog.

 St. Lawrence Church Rua de São Lourenço, Macau